imedkrisna/krisna/content/en/post/gula/index.md

   participant B as Ministry of Industry participant C as Ministry of Trade participant D as Customs
-  A->B: Apply for a recommendation through SIINAS B->A: Provide recommendation letter
+  A->>B: Apply for a recommendation
+  B->>A: Provide recommendation letter
-  A->C: Apply for the import quota
+  A->>C: Apply for the import quota
-  C->A: Provide the right to import
+  C->>A: Provide the right to import
-  A->D: Use the right to import as a part of import documents
+  A->>D: Use the right to import as a part of import documents
 ```

 The process is rather tedious, involving many agencies and web applications.
 Ministries may only grant a fraction of the asked quota.
 This process is not very transparent, in the sense that you may not always know why your quota is cut, or how much quota is left for the taking[^1].
 Additionally, some firms who get refined sugar intended for industry were also sometimes sold as white sugar in the consumer market which priced higher, creating an illegal trade[^1].